 The LOA should be filed by the legally authorised agent but a copy should be retained on board the ship.
 It is expected that in due course China MSA will announce an email address where LOAs can be lodged.
-Until such address is published the LOA should be sent by post/mail to MSA Beijing, c/o the Department of Ship Safety Pollution Prevention Department, for the attention of Mr Xu Shiming or Mr E Hailing.
+Until such address is published the LOA should be sent by post/mail to MSA Beijing, c/o the Department of Ship Safety Pollution Prevention Department.